-Strutt Memorial Recreation Ground (the Rec)
+Strutt Memorial Ground (The Rec)

-The Strutt Memorial Recreation Ground acts as a "green lung" within the village.
-It is used extensively for recreational purposes by the community including children and families, joggers and dog walkers providing a safe area in the heart of the village.

-As it is located next to the Village Hall and is a large area within the centre of the village it is an ideal place for events.
+- 13.3.1 The Strutt Memorial Recreation Ground acts as a "green lung" within the village.
+It is used extensively for recreational purposes by the community including children and families, joggers and dog walkers providing a safe area in the heart of the village. - 13.3.2 As it is located next to the Village Hall and is a large area within the centre of the village it is an ideal place for events.
 It is hoped that in the future more use can be made of this area.
-It can be both tranquil and vibrant at different times

-The Strutt Memorial Ground is owned by HPPC covenanted for use as a public open space and recreation ground in lasting memorial to Edward Gerald Strutt.
+It can be both tranquil and vibrant at different times. - 13.3.3 The Strutt Memorial Ground is owned by HPPC covenanted for use as a public open space and recreation ground in lasting memorial to Edward Gerald Strutt.
 Uses include facilities for exercise, recreation and social activities.
 The engagement activities identified the need for toilets and an outside gym.
-Changing facilities would also be acceptable.

-OS Co-ordinates: Easting (x) 579581 Northing (y) 211502
+Changing facilities would also be acceptable. - 13.3.4 OS Co-ordinates: Easting (x 579581 Northing (y 211502

+Map 5 Strutt Memorial Recreation Ground

+13.4 HPE4 Sport & Recreation Provision

-Key issue: Protect and expand recreation facilities and spaces for community wellbeing.
+Protect and expand recreation facilities and spaces for community wellbeing.

-- To maintain, improve and develop recreation and sports facilities to meet the diverse recreational needs of an expanding population - To protect green, open spaces not covered by the LGS designation - To maintain/increase the network of footpaths, cycle paths and bridleways
+- 1. To maintain, improve and develop recreation and sports facilities to meet the diverse recreational needs of an expanding population - 2.
+To protect green, open spaces not covered by the LGS designation - To maintain/increase the network of footpaths, cycle paths and bridleways

-HPE5 Sport and Recreation Provision
+Sport and Recreation Provision